|Artillery preserved in Portugal

-Vasco da Gama statue and a two-handed broadsword reported to be his, on display in the oldest artillery section of the Military Museum in Lisbon.
+Vasco da Gama statue, on display in the oldest artillery section of the Military Museum in Lisbon.
 Vasco da Gama was a Portuguese navigator and the Captain of the armada that sailed to India on 8 June 1497, arriving in India in mid-1498.

 225-pounder Espalhafato, also know as "Tigre" (Tiger), bronze gun cast at Goa, India in 1533.
 This stone-throwing gun was used in siege operations.
 This gun has a 244.5-cm calibre, is 331-cm long and has a bore length of 284-cm.
 It throws a 103.5 kg (225 lb) stone ball.
 The gunwas in the fortress of Ormuz and of Diu and came to Lisbon in 1897.